yvespollah/Xv6-Project/README.md

 ### **7. Testing and Validation**
-- Tested the new features on QEMU with the RISC-V toolchain.
+- Teste the new features ( all describe on the report).
 - Verified user login, file access control, and test all the diferent system calls and user-programs implemented.

 ---

 ## **Build and Run Instructions** ( report on Linkedin) : Pollah Yves
-1. Install the RISC-V toolchain from [RISC-V GNU Toolchain](https://github.com/riscv/riscv-gnu-toolchain).
-2. Install QEMU
-3. Clone the project repository and navigate to the directory.
+1. Clone the project repository and navigate to the directory( for any pre-installation of any dependencies , steps are describe in the first part of the report).
-4. Build and start XV6:
+2. Build and start XV6:

 ---